Skip to main content

 TL;DR

 Conversation intelligence records, transcribes, and analyzes sales calls to extract structured insight.
 A 2025 Forrester study found 236% ROI over three years.
 Teams with high adoption see 15-25% higher win rates, 40-50% faster onboarding, and reps recover 10-15 hours of admin time per month.
-This guide covers how the technology works, its core use cases, key metrics, and provides an overview of the leading tools in the category.
+This guide covers how the technology works, its core use cases, key metrics, and the leading tools in the category.

 The output is not just a transcript.
-It provides insight into who talked most, which topics came up, which objections people raised, and how sentiment changed.
-It also shows what was agreed, and what needs to happen next.
+It provides insight into who talked most, which topics came up, which objections were raised, how sentiment changed, what was agreed to, and what needs to happen next.

 Conversation IntelligenceCall RecordingSpeech Analytics